MarcoDDM/portfolio-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to all my coding partners and the microverse's code reviewers.
+I would like to thank to my coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>